jiangfengming/url-router/README.md

   /*
-    Parameters

-    Words begin with : will be resolved as parameters.
+    path can be a regular expression.
+    The matched substrings will be set as params, the name of params are defined after result and before options.
   */
-  ['/user/:id/profile', '/user/profile'],
-  /*
-    router.match('/user/123/profile')

-    Returns:

-    {
-      path: '/user/profile',
-      params: { id: 123 },
-      options: {},
-      origin: ['/user/:id/profile', '/user/profile'],
-    }
-  */

-  /*
-    Internally, ":key" will be converted to regular expression sub-pattern.
-So we can use $1~$9 to access them in 'to' */
-  ['/services/:controller/:method', '/service/$1'],
-  /*
-    router.match('/services/article/create')

-    Returns:

-    {
-      path: '/services/article',
-      params: { controller: 'article', method: 'create' },
-      options: {},
-      origin: ['/services/:controller/:method', '/service/$1']
-    }
-  */

-  /*
-    'from' can be a regular expression.
-    The matched substrings will be set as params, the keys are defined after 'to' but before 'options'.
-  */
   [/^\/article\/(\d+)$/, '/article', 'id', { layout: 'main' }],
   /*
-    router.match('/article/123')
+    router.find('/article/123')

     Returns:

     {
-      path: '/article',
+      result: '/article',
-      params: { id: 123 },
+      params: { id: '123' },
       options: { layout: 'main' },
       origin: [/^\/article\/(\d+)$/, '/article', 'id', { layout: 'main' }]
     }